cakuba/DDeep3m/README.md

 # DDeep3m

-A dockerized deep-learning model for image segmentation of light, electron and X-ray microscopy, based on CDeep3M
+A dockerized deep-learning model for image segmentation of MOST dataset, based on CDeep3M

 Thanks for the great work from <a href="https://github.com/CRBS/cdeep3m" target="_blank">CDeep3M</a>!